 Mentor: Burcu Keskin

-The illicit trade of wildlife is a dreadful and global reality that threatens life on Earth.
-Each year, $23 million USD is generated in the criminal economy through wildlife trafficking.
-This complex system is comparable, shares many resources, and has linkages with other illicit trades such as drug, weapon, and human trafficking.
-There has been much research and media awareness published about the conservation and moral wrongs of wildlife trade, but little is known about the supply chains behind this illegal activity.
-This research highlights findings that have been observed through an operations and supply chain approach to this issue.
-By understanding these challenges and opportunities faced in wildlife trafficking, there will be groundwork to future developments in the detection and elimination of this illegal trade.
+The illicit trade of wildlife is a dreadful and global reality that threatens the lives of several species around the world.
+The criminal economy through wildlife trafficking is estimated to be over twenty billion USD.
+This complex system is comparable to other illicit crimes such as drug, weapon, and human trafficking; and furthermore, it often has linkages with these other illicit trades, as least as a precursor.
+There has been much research and media awareness published about the conservation and moral wrongs of wildlife trade, but little is known about the supply chain operations of this illegal activity, especially from a quantitative, operations research perspective.
+This research reviews illicit wildlife trafficking through an operations and supply chain lens.
+By understanding these challenges faced in wildlife trafficking, we present opportunities to resolve them using OR/MS techniques.
+There will be a groundwork for future developments in detection, interdiction, and elimination of illicit wildlife trade, and ultimately, conserving nature.

-Turning Diversity Upside Down: The Impact of Employee Resource Groups (ERGs) on Growth
+Diversity Catalyzing Solutions: The Impact of Employee Resource Groups (ERGs) on COVID-19 Crisis

 Mentor: Theresa Welbourne